lukelutman/CCSVG/README.md

 ## Drawbacks

-* Partial SVG support (see [what is implemented](https://github.com/micahpearlman/MonkVG/blob/master/README.md#what-is-implemented) in MonkVG).
+* Incomplete SVG support (see [what is implemented](https://github.com/micahpearlman/MonkVG/blob/master/README.md#what-is-implemented) in MonkVG).
 * Antialiasing requires multisampling to be enabled, which has a performance penalty.